 But hey, who am I?
 If you love that tile and you’re not trying to make the lines connect, and it isn’t driving you batshit crazy, and you need to make your guests leave immediately after dinner,

 then go for it!

 However, as I said on the Color Chats Panel, “I’m a classical girl.”
-And that’s a very broad category, but there are limits.
+And that’s a vast category, but there are limits.

 But back to the subject at hand, the so-called BORING WHITE KITCHEN (and bath)